1) Where are you located?

 Our adult female cats have the run of the house.
 I prefer to raise kittens in my office where I spend most of my time.
 I use a kittening, or birthing box, when my litters first start out.
 Isolating my pregnant queen in my office is a means of giving the queen a safe and comfortable place to give birth and nurse.
 She is allowed to leave the room when she is ready.
 Other cats are not allowed to enter until the kittens are more mature.
 The kittens are housed in a nest in the birthing box until they begin to walk about, usually around 3-4 weeks of age.
 At this point they are allowed to explore the room.
 For the safety of our kittens we then set up a run area about six feet by six feet and the office door is opened.
 The kittens will stay in this area until they are litter trained.
 This takes about 1 week.
 Kittens are then socialized with the rest of the household.
 Our kittens must be mature enough to leave Mom before we will allow them to go to homes.
 This occurs generally around 12 weeks give or take a few weeks.
 For a more in depth look at the birth and growth of a litter of our kittens read our kitten diaries

 We will not allow our cats to produce unwanted, unplanned offspring.
 A stud left to roam free in a home will spray urine inside the home to mark his territory.
 One breeder told me his stud would spray him in the face whenever he entered his room.
 Therefore our Studs have their own (12' x 6', 8' ceiling) apartment.
 We have a walk out basement and their apartments are on that level.
 Their rooms are designed for their needs.
 Balor has two large cat condos and a window, with a cat shelf, that is open on nice days.
-Kian has one multi level condo and three long shelves.
-He is a high places guy so the shelves serve his needs better.
-He also has his own window that is opened on nice days.
+Polo will be moving into his room with one multi level condo and three long shelves in the fall when stress levels are lowest.
+He is currently comfortable in the enclosure the breeder who owned him before us used.
+He was not well socialized to strangers and we are working on helping him to be more comfortable out of the enclosure he lived in.
+He will also have his own window that is opened on nice days.
 The two opposing walls are open mesh that allows free flow of air and an open view of the entire level.
-This level has its own door to go outside.
+This level of our home has its own door to go outside.
 Yes I allow my stud outside, Balor is harness-leash trained and looks forward to his walks outside.
 This allows him to maintain his territory.
 An intact dominate male cat needs to maintain his territory to avoid inappropriate aggression.
 He is allowed to interact with the girls when on leash when no female is in heat.
 Usually his interests run more toward walking his territory.
-Kian is leash training.
-His progress has been slower then Balor's because Kian prefers to sit in my lap and be loved on.
+Polo is a love on me kind of guy.
+He prefers we spend all of our time petting him and rubbing his tummy.
 The needs of a stud have to be carefully looked after if he is to remain happy and free of behavioral problems.
 A photo of Balor's stud room is included in his Blog

 8) Can I let my cat outside?